Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ### Control Point Modes

 When a Control Point is selected, three modes become available in the Inspector window.
-These **Point Modes** are *Linear, Mirrored, *are *Non-Mirrored.*
+These **Point Modes** are *Linear, Mirrored,* and *Non-Mirrored.*

-Point Modes control the behavior of key tangents of a selected Control Point.
+Point Modes control the behavior of the key tangents of a selected Control Point.
 These tangents control the shape of the curve between them, affecting how the Sprite Shape looks or behaves.

 ![image alt text](images/image_13.png)